To localise or not to localise. That is the question…

 We’re a little biased on this one, so we’ll just share what our experts had to say.

-Ian Sanders shared his experience of relying solely on internal team members for any necessary translations.
-He said it was difficult to chase colleagues for overdue translations, and this affected internal politics.
+When working in a global organisation, it can be helpful to tap into multilingual colleagues for translations.
+This is something we always mention to our clients, as their on-the-ground knowledge can be invaluable.
+But leaning on them entirely for translation can cause delays and conflict.
+Ian Sanders shared his experience of this with us.
+Ian said it was difficult to chase colleagues for overdue translations and this affected internal politics.
 In the end, he decided to centralise translations and used an agency for complex jobs or languages outside their scope.

 Our suggestion is to work with local colleagues for feedback and reviewing translations.
 Shani Efford-Eliraz seconds this, particularly if you are using machine translation in the process.
 “It’s important to send the content to the people who’ll use it as additional post-editing and proofreading may be required.”
 Of course, a translation partner can also provide this service.